BZIvanov/Learning-SQL/SQL/relationships.md

 ### Inner join

-With inner join we will get only the rows where we have a match between the 2 tables.

-Inner join is the default one, so not neccessary to specify it.
+Returns only the rows with matching values in both tables.

 ```sql
 SELECT * FROM customers
 JOIN orders ON customers.id = orders.customer_id;
 ```

+`INNER` is optional because it's the default.

 ### Outer join

-#### Left outer join (left join)
+#### Left join (left outer join)

-With left join we will get everything from the left table even if we don't have a match from the right table.
-In other words left outer join returns all the rows from the left table with the matching rows from the right table and if there are no columns matching in the right table it return NULL values.
+Returns all rows from the left table, and matched rows from the right.
+If there’s no match, NULLs are returned.

 ```sql
 SELECT * FROM customers
 LEFT JOIN orders ON customers.id = orders.customer_id;
 ```

-#### Right outer join (right join)
+#### Right join (right outer join)

-With right join we will get everything from the right table even if we don't have a match from the left table.
-Basically it is reversed on the left join.
+Returns all rows from the right table, and matched rows from the left.
+NULLs are returned if no match.

 ```sql
 SELECT * FROM customers